cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Index.md

 - **PreviewTitle:** Indicates the property of a model that can be used as a title, name or short textual identifier.
 Typically this is used in a grid of items to identify the row.
 - **PreviewImage:** Indicates the property of a model that can be used as the main image when displaying the model.
 Typically this is used in a grid of items to show an image representation of the row.
 - **PreviewDescription:** Indicates the property of a model that can be used as a description field.
 Typically this is used in a grid of items to describe the item.
-- **RadioListList:** Use this to decorate a collection property to indicate it should be rendered as a radio input list in the admin UI.
-The collection type should use the same type as the associated option values.
-The option source could be an `Enum` type, or a class that inherits from either `IListOptionSource` (a static set of options) or `IListOptionApiSource` (options generated from an API request).
+- **[RadioListList](data-model-annotations/selection-lists#radiolist):** Use this to decorate a collection property to indicate it should be rendered as a radio input list in the admin UI.
+Specify an option source to describe the items to display in the list.
-- **SelectListList:** Use this to decorate a collection property to indicate it should be rendered as a select list (drop down list) in the admin UI.
-The collection type  should use the same type as the associated option values.
-The option source could be an `Enum` type, or a class that inherits from either `IListOptionSource` (a static set of options) or `IListOptionApiSource` (options generated from an API request).
+- **[SelectListList:](data-model-annotations/selection-lists#selectlist)** Use this to decorate a collection property to indicate it should be rendered as a select list (drop down list) in the admin UI.
+Specify an option source to describe the items to display in the list.

 #### Special Behaviour Attributes